-When the American revolution was established, I felt a disposition to sit serenely down and enjoy[vi] the calm.
-It did not appear to me that any object could afterwards arise great enough to make me quit tranquillity, and feel as I had felt before.
+the calm.
+It did not appear to me that any object could afterwards arise great enough to make me quit tranquillity, and seel as I had selt before.
 But when principle, and not place, is the energetic cause of action, a man, I find, is every where the same.